Healthy Homes Assessment Mohaka

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must ensure their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals must be fully certified by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords now have to make sure that their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be completely certified by 1 July 2024.

-We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager of any tasks that requirements to be done and provide an evaluation report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessing, we will advise you or your property manager of any work needed to be completed. requirements to be done, and offer a report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

 Call Now 0800 365 444